Ronaldo and Pirlo facing uncertain futures after Juventus' shock Champions League exit to Porto | Goal.com

 It wasn't meant to be like this.
 Not with Ronaldo.
 He's Mr. Champions League.
 With him on board, a team that reached two finals in three seasons between 2015 and 2017 looked poised to take that agonising final step.
 Instead, they're further away from the trophy than when he arrived.

-Despite losing the first leg 2-1, Juve had tried valiantly to avoid even thinking about another early exit.
+Despite losing 2-1 to Porto in the first leg, Juve had tried valiantly to avoid even thinking about another early exit.

 "It's our duty to go through to the next round," Juve director and former midfielder Pavel Nedved had told Sky Sport Italia beforehand.
-Instead, Juve are out of Europe and, this time around, they won't even have the consolation prize of the Serie A title.
+Instead, Juve are out of Europe and, this time around, they won't even have the consolation prize of a Scudetto.

-The Scudetto looks lost, for the first time in 10 years, with Inter currently 10 points ahead of the third-placed Bianconeri at the top of the table.
+The Serie A title already looks lost, for the first time in 10 years, with Inter currently 10 points ahead of the third-placed Bianconeri at the top of the table.
 Even a possible Coppa Italia win – Juve meet Atalanta in the final – isn't going to cut it for Pirlo.

+Indeed, a penny for Andrea Agnelli's thoughts right now.
+The Juventus president didn't sanction a €340 million deal for Ronaldo to see his side knocked out of Europe by Ajax, Lyon and Porto.

+No wonder the European Club Association chairman wants more games and guarantees for the big boys in a revamped Champions League; the Old Lady needs all the help she can get right now.

 Of course, the big question is what Agnelli will decide to do with Ronaldo and Pirlo?
 The former is a colossal strain on the club's resources; the latter has failed to prove he can deliver the European glory Juve so sorely crave.